DrK-Lo/lotterhoslabprotocols/discovery_6-optimization.md

 Memory Efficiency: 19.21% of 3.91 GB
 ```

-This report is for the specified array task.
+This report is for the specified array task (in this case index 151 in the array)

 This array task required 0.1921 x 3.91 ~ 0.75 GB memory.